fluid-tools/wavflip/wavesurfer-docs/wavesurfer.xyz_docs_.md

 If you encounter any issues or have suggestions for improvements, please don't hesitate to post in our [forum](https://github.com/wavesurfer-js/wavesurfer.js/discussions/categories/q-a).

-We hope you enjoy using wavesurfer.js and look forward to hearing about your experiences with the library!
+We hope you enjoy using wavesurfer.js and look forward to hearing about your experiences with the vault!

 ### Settings